temporalio/documentation/docs-src/cli/cmd-options/grpc-meta.md

 tags:
 	- cli
 ---

-Contains gRPC metadata to send with requests (Format: key=value).
+Contains gRPC metadata to send with requests (format: key=value).
 Values must be in a valid JSON format.